0xsequence/sequence.js/README.md

 6. Run `yarn test` to double check all tests pass
 7. Run `yarn version-packages` to bump versions of the packages
 8. Commit files after versioning.
-This is the commit that will be published and tagged.
+This is the commit that will be published and tagged: `git push --no-verify`
 9. Run `yarn release`.
 If the 2FA code timesout while publishing, run the command again with a new code, only the packages that were not published will be published.